George Orwell: Teaching career

-In April 1932 Blair became a teacher at The Hawthorns High School, a school for boys, in Hayes, West London.
-This was a small school offering private schooling for children of local tradesmen and shopkeepers, and had only 14 or 16 boys aged between ten and sixteen, and one other master.
+In April 1932 Blair became a teacher at The Hawthorns High School, a school for boys, in Hayes, west London.
+This was a small private school, and had only 14 or 16 boys aged between ten and sixteen, and one other master.
 While at the school he became friendly with the curate of the local parish church and became involved with activities there.
 Mabel Fierz had pursued matters with Moore, and at the end of June 1932, Moore told Blair that Victor Gollancz was prepared to publish A Scullion's Diary for a £40 advance, through his recently founded publishing house, Victor Gollancz Ltd, which was an outlet for radical and socialist works.

 At the end of the summer term in 1932, Blair returned to Southwold, where his parents had used a legacy to buy their own home.
 Blair and his sister Avril spent the holidays making the house habitable while he also worked on Burmese Days.
 He was also spending time with Eleanor Jacques, but her attachment to Dennis Collings remained an obstacle to his hopes of a more serious relationship.

 "Clink", an essay describing his failed attempt to get sent to prison, appeared in the August 1932 number of Adelphi.
 He returned to teaching at Hayes and prepared for the publication of his book, now known as Down and Out in Paris and London.
 He wished to publish under a different name to avoid any embarrassment to his family over his time as a "tramp".
 In a letter to Moore (dated 15 November 1932), he left the choice of pseudonym to Moore and to Gollancz.
-Four days later, he wrote to Moore, suggesting the pseudonyms P. S. Burton (a name he used when tramping), Kenneth Miles, George Orwell, and H. Lewis Allways.
+Four days later, he wrote to Moore, suggesting the pseudonyms P.S.
+Burton (a name he used when tramping), Kenneth Miles, George Orwell, and H. Lewis Allways.
 He finally adopted the pen name George Orwell because "It is a good round English name."
 The name George was inspired by the patron saint of England, and Orwell after the River Orwell in Suffolk which was one of Orwell's favourite locations.